nfuhs/get-started-elm/README.md

 #### The structure of the app

-As mentioned before all Elm apps aare structered afeter the **MUV** pattern:
+As mentioned before all Elm apps are structered after the **MUV** pattern:

 ![Model-Update-View](img/Model-Update-View.png)

 This **MUV** pattern is always the same across all Elm apps once you understand this things like writing an complex web-app will become much easier since you can always easily update all components of the client app.